 We would like you to find your visit to The National Archives building and website productive and enjoyable.
 We are committed to providing you with the highest possible standard of service in our power.
 If things go wrong we would like to help you straight away, so please tell us when a problem arises.

 Our Takedown policy sets out the circumstances in which The National Archives will remove material from its websites.

 How to make a complaint

 If you wish to complain about any of our services, please speak to a member of staff who will try to sort things out for you directly, or will put you in touch with someone who can help.

 You can also write to our Quality Manager at:

 The policy below provides full details on how we handle comments and complaints.

-If you are still dissatisfied having followed all the stages of the internal complaints system, you may apply to the Independent Complaints Reviewer (ICR), Mrs Jodi Berg.
-The ICR is entirely independent of The National Archives and will ensure fairness and impartiality in the investigation of your complaint.
+If you are still dissatisfied having followed all the stages of the internal complaints system, you may apply to our independent complaints reviewer, ch&i associates.
+The complaints review service is entirely independent of The National Archives and will ensure fairness and impartiality in the investigation of your complaint.

-Please note that the ICR cannot review cases involving FOI and Data Protection Act requests.
+Please note that ch&i associates cannot review cases involving FOI and Data Protection Act requests.